LorenDB/funkwhale-android/README.md

 # Funkwhale for Android

-This is the official and native Android music player for [Funkwhale](https://funkwhale.audio), native to both Android (developed in Kotlin) and to Funkwhale (uses its native API instead of Subsonic).
+This is the official Android music player for [Funkwhale](https://funkwhale.audio), native to both Android (developed in Kotlin) and to Funkwhale (uses its native API instead of Subsonic).
 It is based on the amazing [Otter](https://github.com/apognu/otter) made by [apognu](https://github.com/apognu) and would not be possible without his groundwork!

 You can get help and discuss Funkwhale on Matrix on [#funkwhale-android:matrix.org](https://matrix.to/#/#funkwhale-android:matrix.org).